cran-task-views/Distributions/Distributions.md

     For non-parametric distributions, `r pkg("SimJoint")` offers
     various to simulate multivariate distributions with non-parametric marginals given a Pearson or Spearman correlation matrix.
+-   *Unit sphere and other:* `r pkg("simdd")` provides a generator for the Fisher Bingham distribution on the unit sphere, the matrix Bingham distribution on a Grassmann manifold, the matrix Fisher distribution on SO(3), and the bivariate von Mises sin model on the torus.
+    `r pkg("uniformly")` provides sampling on various geometric shapes, such as spheres, ellipsoids, simplices.

 # [Miscellaneous:]{#Misc}